-Direct all emails to both shelquist@luc.edu and jdevery@luc.edu with "CHEM 180" as the subject line.
-In most cases we will be able to respond within 24 hours Monday-Friday when classes are in session.
+Direct all emails to idevery@luc.edu with "CHEM 240" as the subject line.
+In most cases I will be able to respond within 24 hours Monday-Friday when classes are in session.
 You are encouraged to use Office Hours to get immediate answers to your questions, and to use your classmates as resources for help.
 You are welcome to email us in the evenings/nighttime, and you can expect a response sometime during the next day.